Syntax Document

 Type Extension

-Nature supports extending both built-in and custom types with methods.
+Nature supports method extension for built-in types and custom types.

 Built-in Types